 Burn injuries can be caused by product defects, workplace injuries, or another person’s negligence.
 The person or company responsible for the burn injury is liable to the victim for damages.
 Even if the injury victim was partially to blame for the accident, he or she could be awarded partial damages based on the defendant’s level of fault.

-Burn accident injuries can cause financial losses including loss of a job, medical bills, and continuing medical care.
+The compensation for a burn injury can include damages for the loss of a job, medical bills, and continuing medical care.
 A personal injury lawsuit can help victims and their families recover damages, including:

 Common causes of burn injuries include: